drdrang/simple-plotting/README.md

     plot 'tan(x); x' pi 3*pi/2-.01 0 5

 can be used to find the intersection of the two given functions.
-This example also shows that you can use expressions in the limits
+This example also shows that you can use expressions in the limits.

 The result of `plot` is an 800×600 PNG image that's sent to standard output.
 Normally, this would be redirected to a file,